Malay World Studies at St Catharine's

-St Catharine’s College is pleased to announce the establishment of a lectureship in Malay World Studies.
-Dr Liana Chua has been appointed as the Tunku Abdul Rahman University Lecturer in Malay World Studies, an entirely new position that is fully funded by the College and based at the Department of Social Anthropology.
-Following her formal admission as a Fellow of St Catharine’s later this year, Dr Chua will also serve as the next Director of the Tunku Abdul Rahman Fund, which aims to encourage the development of the humanities and the social sciences in Malaysia.
+In 2021 St Catharine’s established the first University-wide position in Malay World Studies, fully funded by the College and based at the Department of Social Anthropology.
+Dr Liana Chua (2021) is currently the Tunku Abdul Rahman University Assistant Professor in Malay World Studies and a Fellow at St Catharine's.
+She also serves as the Director of the Tunku Abdul Rahman Fund, which aims to encourage the development of the humanities and the social sciences in Malaysia.